uyamazak/hcep-pdf-server/README.md

 curl -sS http://localhost:8000 -v -d html=hcep-pdf-ok -o hcep-pdf-post.pdf
 ```

-Please note that when sending html in POST method, you can not use a relative path because the page does not have a URL.
+Please note that because the page does not have a URL, when sending html in POST method, you can not use a relative path.

-So, you need to include external files with absolute URL.
+So, you need to include external files with domain.

 Bad, not working

 ```
 <link href="/static/style.css" rel="stylesheet">
 ```